 I:2-64 This question has some interesting implications.
 One problem relates to the sale of the loss property.
 Bala and Ann can only deduct \$3,000 of the capital loss from ordinary income each year.
 As a result, it would take ten years to use up the loss unless they realize a capital gain against which to offset the loss.
-Although a \$3,000 capital loss offsets income that would otherwise be taxed at 35% it takes a long time to use up the loss.
+Although a \$3,000 capital loss offsets income that would otherwise be taxed at 39.6% it takes a long time to use up the loss.
 If Bala and Ann sell both of the parcels they own they will realize a net loss of \$8,000 which will be used up in the current and next two years even if they realize no additional gains.
-Further, the \$8,000 net loss will offset income that would otherwise be taxed at 35%.
+Further, the \$8,000 net loss will offset income that would otherwise be taxed at 39.6%.

-Because of her age, Kim is currently subject to the "kiddie tax", which means that most of her capital gain will be taxed at her parents' rate (15% for capital gains).
-By waiting to sell her land when she is no longer subject to the kiddie tax, she will be able to use her standard deduction to offset part of the gain and the remainder may be taxed at a low rate (perhaps 15% or less if capital gains are taxed at preferential rates in future years). p.
+Because of her age, Kim is currently subject to the "kiddie tax", which means that most of her capital gain will be taxed at her parents' rate (20% for capital gains).
+By waiting to sell her land when she is no longer subject to the kiddie tax, she will be able to use her standard deduction to offset part of the gain and the remainder may be taxed at a low rate (perhaps zero). p.
 I:2-28.